Locomotive H2 293

 The Finish locomotive H2 293 is a memorial-locomotive, displayed at the Finland Station in Saint Petersburg.
 It gained historical relevance when Vladimir Lenin fled Petrograd in 1917 while disguised as a stoker.

 History

-The 2 C-Steam locomotive was manufactured in 1900 by the Richmond Locomotive Works with the factory number 2991 and was delivered to the Finnish State Railways as the H2 293.
+The 2 C-Steam locomotive was manufactured for the Finnish State Railways as the H2 293.

 Lenin arrived in Petrograd on after travelling through Germany and Sweden on his return from Swiss exile in a sealed train.